Feeding Your 1- to 2-Year-Old

-- Continue serving iron-fortified cereal until your child is eating a variety of iron-rich foods (at around 18–24 months old).
+- Continue serving iron-fortified cereal until your child is eating a variety of iron-rich foods.

-Talk with your doctor if your child drinks a lot of cow's milk or isn't getting enough iron-rich foods, or if you're thinking of giving your child a vitamin supplement.
+Talk with your doctor if your child drinks a lot of cow's milk, isn't getting enough iron-rich foods, or if you're thinking of giving your child a multivitamin.

 What Foods Should We Avoid?

 Offer your child a variety of healthy foods.
 Watch for allergic reactions when trying new foods.

 Toddlers between 12 and 24 months should avoid: